Dendrimer: Properties

+Generation

+In a dendrimer, the monomers are arranged in generations.
+The monomers in the "core" are generation 0, written as G0.
+The monomers attached to G0 are generation 1, written as G1, etc. A dendrimer is called a "first-generation dendrimer" if it has monomers of G0 and G1, but not G2.
+Similarly for "second-generation dendrimer" and so on.

-Dendrimers are also classified by generation, which refers to the number of repeated branching cycles that are performed during its synthesis.
-For example, if a dendrimer is made by convergent synthesis (see below), and the branching reactions are performed onto the core molecule three times, the resulting dendrimer is considered a third generation dendrimer.
+In general, an n-th generation dendrimer is synthesized by n repeated branching cycles.
+For example, if a dendrimer is made by convergent synthesis, and the branching reactions are performed onto the core molecule three times, the resulting dendrimer is a third-generation dendrimer.

 Each successive generation results in a dendrimer roughly twice the molecular weight of the previous generation.
 Higher generation dendrimers also have more exposed functional groups on the surface, which can later be used to customize the dendrimer for a given application.
-Dendrimers may have a single surface functional group, or may be modified to allow for multiple functional groups on the surface.